 Western Interior Seaway (NAM)

-This DVD uses a different approach compared to previous releases from Colorado Plateau Geosystems in that it packs 60 time slices into two geologic periods, Jurassic and Cretaceous.
+The recently revised (September 2023) Western Interior Seaway series (WIS) includes 44 Cretaceous maps that range from 140 – 65 Ma.
 The Late Cretaceous has especially closely spaced time slices, many less than ½ million years apart.
 This allows for accuracy in examining narrow slots of geologic time.
-The series traces the history of North America’s Western Interior Seaway from its inception in the Jurassic to its demise near the K-T boundary.
-The rocks deposited during the numerous marine transgressions and regressions in both continental and marine environments contain vast natural resources including hydrocarbons and coal, rich dinosaur remains, widespread ammonite fossils and other fossil remains, and important scenic resources in numerous National Parks and other scenic areas.
+The series traces the history of North America’s Western Interior Cretaceous Seaway from its inception in northwest Canada through its greatest extent from Alaska to the Gulf of Mexico during the Turonian to Campanian (subdivisions of Cretaceous time, 94 – 77 Ma), to its demise in the Maastrichtian (Ca. 67 Ma).
+The rocks deposited during the numerous marine transgressions and regressions in both continental and marine environments contain vast natural resources including hydrocarbons and coal, rich dinosaur remains, widespread ammonite fossils and other fossil remains, and important scenic resources in numerous National Parks in both the US and Canada.
 Additionally, these rocks have formed the basis for modern stratigraphic studies including sequence stratigraphy.
-The fact that these rocks as a whole, comprise the most studied rocks on Earth, allow the details presented in this series possible.
+The fact that these rocks comprise the most studied rocks on Earth, allow the details presented in this series possible.

-Late Cretaceous time slices are tied to the Cretaceous biostratigraphic zones, mostly ammonite zones.
-Some maps have additional brief descriptive names.
-The chronostratigraphic ages are given in millions of years ago (Ma) and follow the time scale of Gradstein and others (2004).
+Late Cretaceous time slices are tied to the Cretaceous biostratigraphic zones, mostly ammonite zones (see list of maps) The chronostratigraphic ages are given in millions of years ago (Ma) and follow the International Chronostratigraphic Chart — ICC (time scale) of 2020.
 The ages of the fossil zones given on the maps identify the first appearance of the fossil zone; most Late Cretaceous fossil zones lasted less than one-half million years, some less.
-The Period-Epoch-Age/Stage names also follow Gradstein and others (2004).
-Ages from the newer 2012 Time Scale are given in parentheses on the Time Chart included on the DVD.
-Most changes between the two time scales are very small and have little effect on the maps.
+The Period-Epoch-Age/Stage names also follow the ICC.

 Some areas of the Canadian Shield, Appalachians, and the greater Great Lakes regions lack Cretaceous rocks.
-These areas are shown more or less constant on most of the maps.
-This does not mean that these areas didn’t change during the 140 million years covered on the various maps, but rather reflects a lack of data to enable changes to be shown.
+These areas are shown similarly on most of the maps.
+This does not mean that these areas didn’t change during the 80 million years covered on the various maps, but rather reflects a lack of data to enable changes to be shown.

-The greatest detail and accuracy of the maps includes the Western Interior Seaway and Gulf Coast from Alberta to East Texas.
+The greatest detail and accuracy of the maps focuses on the western shore of the Western Interior Seaway and US Gulf Coast from Alberta to East Texas.
 Shoreline features are based on the nature of the shorelines with respect to patterns of transgression, regression, regional subsidence, and sediment supply.
 Individual bars and coastal indentations are diagrammatic but based on data from the literature.
-In other words, a given barform shown on the map is not necessarily showing a specific bar, but rather represents the nature of a known or inferred barred coast – what the coast might have looked like rather than what it did look like.
+In other words, a given bar form or other shoreline feature shown (delta, estuary) on the map is hypothetical, not necessarily showing a specific bar, but rather represents the nature of a known or inferred barred coast – what the coast might have looked like rather than what it did look like.
 The geometry of the western coastal pain is constrained by the position of the shoreline and the position of the Sevier thrust belt at any given time.
-Orientation of rivers is from paleocurrent data.
+Orientation of rivers is from facies and paleocurrent data.
 The geometry and movement of the thrust belt is from DeCelles (2004); palinspastic restoration of the Cordilleran region is after Dickinson (2011; 2013).
-The location of Wrangellia at 100 Ma is after Wyld, et al. (2006).
+The N-S location of Wrangellia, a prominent accreted terrane, is controversial and the maps show an intermediate position between the numerous reconstructions in the literature.

 Water depths, suggested by shades of blue, are qualitative, not quantitative.
 Very pale shades suggest deposition above wave base with water depths 0-50 m (0-150 feet).
 Deepest waters were likely towards western edge of sea as that is area of maximum subsidence (but also highest sedimentation rates).
-During rapid sea level rises, sediment was trapped near shore so water depths were likely greatest then.
-Maximum water depths may have been grater than 200 m (600+ feet).
+During rapid sea level rises, sediment was trapped near shore, so water depths were likely greatest then.
+Maximum water depths in the WIS may have been greater than 200 m (600+ feet).
+Ocean depths shown in deeper blues range to 3-5 kms on abyssal plains to 8+ kms in trenches (shown as very dark furrows).

-The eastern shoreline and coastal plain are less well known.
+The eastern shoreline is less well known.
 Nearly all Upper Cretaceous deposits on the eastern margin of the seaway lack preserved shoreline and coastal plain deposits – commonly easternmost deposits consist of offshore marine deposits that formed some uncertain distance offshore.
 Various extrapolation techniques based on scattered data such as Cretaceous rocks and fossils in Pleistocene glacial deposits provide some constraint.
 Deposits in the Hudson Bay area are speculative (see Ziegler and Rowley, 1998).

 - Maps are rasterized pixel images and are not shape files (nor are they based on shape files)